 “Things are being discussed.
 The communications line is open,” he said.

 Todd said he would love to apply for a license from the NJ Cannabis Regulatory Commission (CRC).
 He noted Slumped Kitchen is willing to comply with regulations and pay taxes properly once they receive a license.
 To pre-emptively comply, their site has an age verification restriction.
 In addition, they sell their goods in child-proof bags complete with their printed warning labels.
-In addition, they spent money to make sure those who are impaired can access their website, making it ADA compliant.
+In addition, they spent money to make sure impaired people can access their website, making it ADA-compliant.

 “We look at Slumped Kitchen as a future national brand,” he said.
 “We need to be legitimized and recognized as a legitimate authorized service.
 That’s the only thing stopping our expansion now.”